 There are some common mistakes made by most leaders that are avoidable if you know some leadership strategies.
 Here are five common mistakes which can and should be avoided if you’re in a leadership role:

 Focusing too much on “busy work” can keep you from getting the results you want and desire from a team.
-Great leaders tend to focus on the end results being reached more than being busy and engaged in tasks all the time.
+Great leaders tend to focus on the conclusions being reached more than being busy and engaged in tasks all the time.

-2. Checking up on employees rather than engaging them.
+2. Checking up on employees rather than trusting them

-If you do what you have always done and it doesn’t take you, your team or your business forward, is doing what you have always done really the answer?
-One reason for getting stuck is becoming overwhelmed with the complex tasks and responsibilities that leaders must take on and exhausted just thinking about changing anything!
+If you do what you have always done and it doesn’t take you, your team or your business forward, is doing what you have ever done the answer?
+One reason for getting stuck is becoming overwhelmed with the complex tasks and responsibilities that leaders must take on and exhausted, just thinking about changing anything!

 If you want your business or team to prosper and grow, take some time to expose yourself to new ideas and apply them.
-This will impact your leadership ability in a positive way.
+Impact your leadership ability positively.

-I would set people tasks and just assume they were getting on with it.
-I wasn’t always checking back in with them and would often end up finding tasks undone when I really needed them done.
+I wasn’t always checking back in with them and would end up finding tasks undone.

 I started using planning tools which saved my skin.
 I planned everything in my service to run on auto-pilot, down the to last detail.
 It is only difficult to set up your systems the first time.